Shawsheen

-Shawsheen (Shoshine) (1845-?) otherwise known as She-towitch, or Susan, was a Native American woman who was a part of the Tabeguache (Uncompahgre) Ute tribe and sister to Chief Ouray.
+Shawsheen (Shoshine) (c.
+1845-?) otherwise known as She-towitch, or Susan, was a Native American woman who was a part of the Tabeguache (Uncompahgre) Ute tribe and sister to Chief Ouray.
 She is known for her capture by the Cheyenne and Arapaho in 1860 or 1861, her protection and care for Arvilla and Josephine Meeker during their captivity, as well as her role within the politics of her tribe as a female leader alongside her sister-in-law, Chipeta.

 Childhood and marriage

 Shawsheen was born either on the Western Slope of Colorado, or in northern New Mexico and historians believe that she spent most of her childhood in the Uncompahgre Valley.
-Like many Young Ute girls, she would have learned the arts of bead work and weaving in order to trade with other Native Americans and settlers.
+Like many young Ute girls, she would have learned the arts of bead work and weaving in order to trade with other Native Americans and settlers.

 Shawsheen was married to Chief Johnson 2, otherwise known as Canalla, a White River Ute.
 The marriage was arranged by her father, Guero in order to increase relations between the Northern Utes and the Tabeguache Utes.
 After the marriage, Shawsheen left the Uncompahgre Valley to live on the White River with her new family.